 Spring Mountain is a ski area located in the state of Pennsylvania in USA.
 The resort is in the town of Schwenksville, PA.

 Spring Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Spring Mountain.
+Unfortunately, none of those passes work with Spring Mountain.
 To purchase season passes, you'll need to visit Spring Mountain's website.

 Spring Mountain Terrain Overview

 Spring Mountain has a total of 8 ski trails, which are serviced by 4 ski lifts, gondolas and/or trams.
 Spring Mountain is considered a smaller than average ski area, with only a maximum of 45 acres available to ski.
 This area is equivalent to 18 hectares, 0.1 square miles, or 0.2 square kilometers.